peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 understanding of the requirements until you are satisfied with your implementation.
 You know you have implemented the requirements.
 You have done your job.
-Now it is time to write some tests to keep the manager, or SonarQube happy.
-It feels like drudgery to write the tests now because you know you have already met the requirement.
+Now it is time to write some tests to keep the manager, or SonarQube, happy.
+It feels like drudgery to write the tests now because you know you have already met the requirements.
 It feels like extra work.
 If timelines are short, some developers therefore don't do this extra work.